nkabbara/nkabbara.github.io/docs/how-are-you.md

 at different times.

-When you're hanging out with your kids, it might be the Father Self that's occupying the leadership position.
+When you're hanging out with your kids, it might be the Father Self that's occupying you.
 You're nurturing, protective, loving and playful.
-And when your kid accidentally punches you in the nose, your Fight-or-Flight Self takes over and suddently, you're angry, upset and aggressive.
+And when your kid accidentally (or not) punches you in the nose, your Fight-or-Flight Self takes over and suddently, you're angry, upset and aggressive.
 Until the Father Self takes over again.

-In this model, there is no a center You Self.
+In this model, there is no a center You running the show.
 And there's no single self in charge at all times.
 There are just these different selves that you've named and each is in charge at different times.
 It's very dynamic.

-After playing with this for a while and being able to easily tell which self is charge, you can take things a step further and start playing with summoning the optimal self for some situation you're in.
+After playing with this for a while and being able to easily tell which self is in charge, you can take things a step further. **You may experiment with actively summoning a self that is suitable for a specific situation you're in.**

 An aqaintance of mine is an engineer that works on projects that impact millions of users.
 At times, he has to perform mission ciritlca tasks while a dozen colleagues are